zk4x/zyx/zyx/README.md

 let x = Tensor::from([2, 3, 1]).cast(DType::F16);
 let target = Tensor::from([2, 4]);

-let mut optim = zyx_optim::SGD {
+// Zyx also provides some optimizers like SGD and Adam let mut optim = zyx_optim::SGD {
     learning_rate: 0.01,
     momentum: 0.9,